hedi0/Attendance-App/README.md

     *   `bugfix/issue-description` for bug fixes.
     *   `refactor/description` for code refactoring.
 *   **Pull Request Process:**
-    1. Fork the repository and create your branch from `main`.
+    1. Fork the repository and create your branch fromain`.
-    2. Ensure your code adheres to the existing style.
+    2. Ensure your code eres to the istng style.
-    3. Write clear, concise commit mes
+    3. Write clecise commit m
     4. O